 Wednesdays from 8:15 to 9:30 pm seasonally

 Singers from the community and church gather several times a year to prepare and share special performances.
-Recent performances include the 29th anniversary of the Living Christmas Tree in December 2016 and 2018, a collaboration for All Saints Day concert with Calvary UMC in Frederick, a concert of Vaughan Williams music, Britten's Ceremony of Carols, Durufle's Requiem, Vierne's Mass in C# Minor, and Vivaldi's Gloria.
+Recent performances include the 29th anniversary of the Living Christmas Tree in December 2016 and 2018, a collaboration for All Saints Day concert with Calvary UMC in Frederick, a concert of Vaughan Williams music, Britten's Ceremony of Carols, Durufle's Requiem, Vierne's Mass in C# Minor, Vivaldi's Gloria, and Handel's Messiah.
 Rehearsals are Wednesday nights at 8:15 pm when a project is in progress.
-Plans are underway for a performance of Handel's Messiah on Sunday, December 22, at 9:30 am worship.

 Damascus UMC shared Joseph and the Amazing Technicolor Dreamcoat in August 2018.
 In recent years, Damascus UMC has put on several drama other productions including Godspell, madrigal dinners, 1940s Radio Christmas Carol, and Menotti's The Telephone.